 Since the estimate difference is 5 years, the 95% confidence interval is -0.54*5 for the lower limit and 0.36*5 for the upper limit: -2.7, 1.8.

-(l)
+(l) score 3

 Correlation between LDL (outcome variable, continuous) and Age (predictor of interest, continuous) was performed using Pearson correlation.
 We evaluated there was a significant correlation between LDL and Age using a two-sided significance level of 5%.
 LDL level is weakly negatively correlated with age.
 The Pearson correlation coefficient was -0.0146 indicating that as a person increased in age, the LDL drops.
 The P-value was 0.6944.